 Accurately determine bra size by measuring band and cup size with a measuring tape.
 Get assistance or take measurements while standing upright and without wearing a bra or loose clothing.

 To measure your band size, also known as your underbust width, wrap a measuring tape around your chest directly under your breasts.
 Make sure you are breathing normally, and your chest is relaxed.
 Do this twice, first with the tape resting loosely and then with it slightly tighter, allowing it to pinch the skin slightly.
 Write down both measurements in inches and centimeters, and round the underbust girth to the nearest even number.
 This will help you determine the correct band size for your bra.

 Step 2: Measure Your Bust Size

-Before you can get your cup size, you need to measure your bust size.
-To do this, you need to wrap the measuring tape around your upper torso and on top of the highest point of your breasts (i.e., your nipples).
-Make sure that the measuring tape is at the same height in the back as in the front and that it is parallel to the ground.
-Take note of the measurement in inches and centimeters and write it on a piece of paper.
-Now look up your bra size in the bra size chart above or use the bra size calculator.
+To measure your cup size, wrap a measuring tape around your upper torso on top of the highest point of your breasts (nipples).
+Make sure the tape is level and parallel to the ground.
+Write down the measurement in inches and centimeters.
+Use this measurement to look up your bra size in our size chart or bra size calculator.